Facts about animals

 The skin of toads and frogs

 The skin of frogs is usually smooth and shiny, always with a wet appearance.
 This doesn't mean all frogs are wet to the touch.
 Some of them have a muculent texture thanks to a mucus secretion which helps to keep their skin moist and which aids respiration.
-This is because frogs can breather through their skin, as well as their lungs.
+This is because frogs can breathe through their skin, as well as their lungs.

 Some frogs have a thicker and coarser skin which is often covered in wart-like growths.
 These features are characteristics which means they are considered toads.
 Toads are frogs that are particularly well-adapted to living away from water sources.
-A thicker skin helps them to be better protect themselves.
+A thicker skin helps them to better protect themselves.

 Another way that toads can protect themselves is through poisons released via their skin.
 Some frogs which are not toads are poisonous in this way.
 However, all toads are poisonous while not all frogs are poisonous.